 University Counseling and Testing Center, Drug/Alcohol Policy and Disability Services

 University Counseling and Testing Center

-The University Counseling And Testing Center strives to facilitate the academic, emotional, social, and career development of students.
-It offers individual and group counseling for all interested students and conducts outreach educational programs.
-Counseling services are provided free and confidentially by a staff composed of qualified mental health counselors.
+The University Counseling And Testing Center (UCTC), a department in the Division of Student Affairs, provides counseling and standardized testing services to the University of South Alabama’s undergraduate and graduate student community.
+Our mission is to provide high quality counseling, testing, outreach and consultative services and strives to facilitate the academic, emotional, social, and career development of students.
+Counseling services are free and confidential and provided by a staff of qualified mental health counselors.
 Studentsexperiencing mental health and/or behavioral problems are invited to take advantage of this campus resource.

-The Substance Abuse Program is another facet of the University Counseling and Testing Center.
+The USA Substance Abuse (USASA) Program is another facet of the University Counseling and Testing Center.
 This program provides USA students with counseling, educational, and prevention programs related specifically to substance abuse.
 The primary goals of the USASA program are to increase knowledge and awareness of alcohol and other drug issues and to decrease the harmful consequences associated with high risk drinking and/or illegal drug use.

 The University Counseling and Testing Center also serves as a regional testing center for various national testing organizations.
 Testing services are provided for USA students as well as non-students.
 Fees for testing services vary according to the types of tests administered.

 The University Counseling and Testing Center is located at 300 Student Center Circle.
 For further information about any of these services, contact our office at (251) 460-7051 or go on-line to www.southalabama.edu/departments/counseling.

 Drugs and Alcohol